jeffreysorgen/golf-club-sensors/activity.md

 I found -[_**this video**_](https://youtu.be/2q_tA8v5l1Y)- from _Robocraze_ to be helpful,
 and copied the `.ino` code from its [_accompanying GitHub repository_](https://github.com/Robocraze/Nano-33-BLE-Examples/blob/43fbe5b3155493d3056e85d7402c54e05c84f133/environment_sensor_ble/environment_sensor_ble.ino).
-Then I right-clicked on _Raw_, and saved the file, and then created a folder with the same name to put it into, because that's what Arduino requires.
+- I right-clicked on _Raw_, and saved the file, and then created a folder with the same name to put it into, because that's what Arduino requires.

-I'm now going to upload the sketch to the device...
+- Upload the sketch to the device... _**And it works exactly as it does in that video.**_
-**And it worked exactly as it does in that video.**
+- This configuration reads information from the sensors and then simply displays that information in the phone app.

 #### To do this: